Hemorrhagic Gastroenteritis or HGE: A Dangerous Canine Intestinal Disease

 Then he asked, “Did she get into the garbage yesterday?”

 The answer to that was an unqualified “no.” I have a tall, covered kitchen trash bin, and she’s never attempted to turn it over, not even as a puppy.
-After she pilfered a used tissue from an open bathroom wastebasket two years ago (the subject of another hub), I replaced all the bathroom bins with covered ones.
-She doesn't bother them, either.
+After she pilfered a used tissue from an open bathroom wastebasket two years ago (the subject of another article), I replaced all the bathroom bins with covered ones.
+She's never bothered them, either.

 He explained that it’s impossible to pinpoint what causes canine HGE.
 Although there are numerous theories—retail food or people food scraps (especially when scrounged from a trashcan), a bacterial infection, virus, reaction to an intestinal parasite, etc., none of these is proven.
 The vet told me stress may even play a role in HGE development, but, with no causal evidence, this is a “mystery disease.”